jupyterlab/jupyterlab/docs/extensions_user.md

 populate the `static` folder.

 Running `jupyter lab` will attempt to run the `static` assets in the application folder if they exist.
-You can run `jupyter lab --core-mode` to load the core JupyterLab application instead.
+You can run `jupyter lab --dev-mode` to load the development JupyterLab application instead.